SheaMagennis/Quantum-Security-Gateway/README.md

 * [Grover's searching algorithm](https://github.com/node-red-quantum/node-red-contrib-quantum/wiki/Quantum-Algorithm-Nodes#grovers-algorithm)
 * [Shor's factoring algorithm](https://github.com/node-red-quantum/node-red-contrib-quantum/wiki/Quantum-Algorithm-Nodes#shors-algorithm)

+See the documentation attached to the frontend of other nodes for information on their usage.

 More information on *'quantum algorithm'* nodes can be found in the [Node-RED Quantum wiki](https://github.com/node-red-quantum/node-red-contrib-quantum/wiki/Quantum-Algorithm-Nodes).